zayihu/zayihu/README.md

 Self-taught Full Stack developer.
 Love Linux opensourse ecosystem.

-#### Everyday work setup
-- Arch Linux as OS
-- KDE as desktop environment
-- Kitty as terminal emulator
-- Neovim as IDE & Code editor
-- Zellij as terminal multiplexer

 #### Languages and ecosystems
 - PHP: use in scripting and website building with WordPress and Laravel.